Pumpkin Fluff Dip

 Total Time 5 minutes

-Pumpkin Fluff Dip is the easiest Fall dessert recipe with lots of pumpkin flavor!
-Made with cream cheese, marshmallow creme and real pumpkin.
+Pumpkin Fluff Dip is the easiest Fall dessert or snack recipe with lots of pumpkin-marshmallow flavor!
+Have your little ones help whip it up!

-Fall is the perfect time for so many delicious foods and pumpkin desserts.
+Fall is the perfect time for delicious foods and pumpkin desserts.
 There are Perfect Pumpkin Cookies, adorable Mini Pumpkin Pies, Pumpkin Bread, and so many others.
-This Fluffy Pumpkin Dip is an incredible dessert for when you want those flavors, but don’t want to spend a lot of time baking.
+Fluffy Pumpkin Dip is great for when you want those flavors, but don’t want to spend a lot of time baking.

 Whether you’re looking for an easy sweet appetizer or your new favorite Fall snack, then you’ve come to the right recipe.
 This fluffy sweet pumpkin dip will take simple crackers and cookies to the next level with its spiced pumpkin taste.
 The best part is you don’t need a stove or oven, it’s a creamy cool dip that you make in one bowl!